Kabe3r/spaceX/README.md

 In the project directory, you can run:

-#### after cloning the repository you install the packages by running
+#### after cloning the repository, to install the packages use running

 ### `npm install`
 ### `npm start`